swastiknath/iot_ud_3/README.md

   ```
   pip install -r requirements.txt
   ```
-  - Initialize the OpenVino Environment :
+  - Initialize the OpenVino Environment: We need to properly initialize the OpenVINO Environment and add proper Envrionment Variables.

   ```
   <OPENVINO_INSTALL_DIR>/bin/setupvars.sh
   python src/env_test.py
   ```

   If everything is working properly we should see a success message.

  #### Downloading and Saving the models: